Metropolis on Two Continents

 The Blue Mosque is one of two mosques in Turkey that have six minarets.
 A seventh minaret was erected on the mosque in Mecca after the Sultan Ahmed Mosque was built.

-Entrance is free, but be careful when you go – Muslims pray five times a day and the mosque shuts for about half an hour each time.
+Entrance is free, but be careful when you go – Muslims pray five times a day and the mosque closes for about half an hour each time.
 The best time to visit the Sultan Ahmed Mosque is in the morning, after first prayer call and before the noon prayer call.

 If you stay in the area, it is a great opportunity to snap some shots of the mosque at night.